stasiselectronics/KiCAD-Project-Template/_pages/about.md

 footer: false
 ---

-<h4>Welcome to the Documentation Webiste!</h4>
+<h4>Welcome to the Documentation Website!</h4>

-This webiste is dedicated to hosting the documentation template for my designs here at Stasis Electronics.
+This website is dedicated to hosting the documentation template for my designs here at Stasis Electronics.

 The website is being deployed on gh-pages